johnjbarton/OrionEditorEmbedded/Readme.txt

    in the Orion UI

 Architecture:
   editorPlugin.html     orion.page.content plugin, calls editor.html
-  editor.html editor in a web page, tests editorInserter.js editorInserter.js API for installing OroinEditorEmbedded in an app OrionEditor.js modified Orion embeddededitor.js, add stuff here to
+  editor.html           editor in a web page, tests editorInserter.js requireConfig.js      require.js path setup, shared
+  requireOverrides.js   Main to pull in modules, specific to editor.html editorInserter.js     API for installing OroinEditorEmbedded in an app OrionEditor.js        modified Orion embeddededitor.js, add stuff here to
     make this editor act like Orion's edit.html orionAssembly.js aggregate a ton of files onto a couple of objects